-And if 45% of us were “insecurely attached” in 1999, what’s the percent in 2016?
-In 1999 most of us hadn’t heard of the Internet.
+And if 45% of us were “insecurely attached” in 1999, what’s the percent in 2017?
+In 1999 most of us hadn’t heard of the internet.
 In almost 20 years since, email, texting, and so on have further trashed our ability to relate in person.
 Several psychotherapists interviewed for this blog said that a round number of “about 50%” is a conservative estimate for how many Americans lack secure attachment today.
 Many believe it’s much higher.

 Strange Situation Experiment

 Attachment Theory isn’t new, it just gets too little air time.
 British psychiatrist John Bowlby (left) developed it in the 1950s while dealing with the post-WWII crisis of dislocated orphans.
 [FN6] Bowlby believed that all infants would seek to stay close to parents, since “proximity-seeking behavior” is best for survival.
 In 1952 he published a study of toddlers’ responses to separation from parents.
-It showed that “when toddlers were placed in unfamiliar surroundings that provided no stable caregivers, they underwent three… stages of response to separation: protest, despair, and finally detachment.”
+It showed that “when toddlers were placed in unfamiliar surroundings that provided no stable caregivers, they underwent three… stages of response to separation: protest, despair, and finally detachment,” writes Mary Main.
 [FN7]